Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 Our task is to estimate the coefficient $$a$$ and $$b$$ in $$\kappa(x)$$.
 To this end, we place a sensor at $$x=0$$, and the sensor records the temperature as a time series $$u_0(t)$$, $$t\in (0,1)$$.

-Recall that in the lecture slide [AD Slide 35/47](https://ericdarve.github.io/cme216-spring-2020/Slides/AD/AD.pdf#page=39), we formulate the inverse modeling problem as a PDE-constrained optimization problem
+Recall that in lecture slide [35](https://ericdarve.github.io/cme216-spring-2020/Slides/AD/AD.pdf#page=39)/47 of AD.pdf, we formulate the inverse modeling problem as a PDE-constrained optimization problem

 $$\begin{aligned}
 \min_{a, b}\ & \int_{0}^t ( u(0, t)- u_0(t))^2 dt\\